Why Choose Jamaica?

 When it comes to my closest friends, however, they are Jamaicans.

 After all, what’s the point of moving to a foreign country if I don’t integrate with its people?
-We often sit for hours on my verandah, chatting about local events, laughing, playing dominos or sharing meals.
+We often sit for hours on my verandah, chatting about local events, laughing, playing dominos or My little town revolves around chatting with each other and seeing who is doing something interesting. sharing meals.
 Conversations get interrupted by frequent shout outs of greetings to people passing by.

 These are the people who share their mangoes, tomatoes or coconuts with me.
 We sit in church together.
 They check in on me when storms come and call me to say hello when I’m in the States.
 They never ask for anything but would give me all that they have if I was in need.